charanpanthangi/QAchat_GeminiLLM/README.md

 Overall, a QA model using Gemini LLM represents a sophisticated approach to question answering, promising precise and informative responses to your inquiries.
 ## Dependencies and Installation
 ----------------------------
-To install the MultiPDF Chat App, please follow these steps:
+To install the QAchat_GeminiLLM  App, please follow these steps:

 1. Clone the repository to your local machine.